formancehq/stack/services/payments/client/docs/ListConnectorsConfigsResponseConnectorKey.md

 HasRequired returns a boolean if a field has been set.

-### SetRequiredNil

-`func (o *ListConnectorsConfigsResponseConnectorKey) SetRequiredNil(b bool)`

- SetRequiredNil sets the value for Required to be an explicit nil

-### UnsetRequired
-`func (o *ListConnectorsConfigsResponseConnectorKey) UnsetRequired()`

-UnsetRequired ensures that no value is present for Required, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)